GBKS/penpot-day-and-night/README.md

 - Night / Blue

 When the plugin switches between themes, it simply copies the color values from one of the colors in the Day/Night folders, to the main color.

-## Delecting the color palette

-There's a hidden feature to delete all the colors the plugin has created, or that match the structure above in how it works.
-Shift-click the "Day & Night" title in the menu.

 ## Project Setup